Codename: Kids Next Door – Operation: V.I.D.E.O.G.A.M.E.: Plot

-One day, Sector V of the KND are playing a videogame, when suddenly, the Toilenator appears, and ties up everyone except for Numbuh 1, who was too distracted by a new simulator helmet Numbuh 2 designed.
+Sector V of the KND are playing a videogame, when the Toilenator appears, and ties up everyone except for Numbuh 1, who was too distracted by a new simulator helmet Numbuh 2 designed.

 After Numbuh 1 beats him and frees the team, they inform him that the Toilenator was, in fact real, just as Numbuh 86 calls in to tell everyone the organization's greatest foes have escaped from the Arctic Base Prison, and orders Sector V to recapture the villains, and transfer them to the KND Moonbase afterwards.

-First on the list is Gramma Stuffum, who has taken over the Sprinkle Puff Donut Shoppe and is filling the donuts with liver and spinach creme.
-Numbuh 1 makes his way though the place, confronting Gramma Stuffum and her Chuck Wagon in her new lair.
+First on the list is Gramma Stuffum, who has taken over the Sprinkle Puff Donut Shoppe.
 After he defeats her, Numbuh 1 gets a call from Numbuh 4 informing him that the KND Treehouse is covered in snot.
-Numbuh 1 deduces that all the snot means the Common Cold has invaded the Treehouse, all while a mysterious person steals the engine core from the Chuck Wagon.
+Meanwhile, someone steals the engine core from the Chuck Wagon.

-Arriving back at the treehouse, Numbuh 5 finds out that the Common Cold has hacked into the Treehouse Security System and turned the defences against her, so she roams through the snot infested Treehouse to try and turn off the defense grid, and free Numbuh 4.

-After Numbuh 5 achieves this, the Common Cold introduces his Snot Bomber, which happens to be floating outside the treehouse.
-Numbuh 2 appears piloting the KND C.O.O.L.B.U.S, which he uses to chase and fight the Common Cold through the skies.
+Returning to the treehouse, Numbuh 5 frees Numbuh 4.
+The Common Cold introduces his Snot Bomber plane.
+Numbuh 2 appears and defeats the Common Cold.
 Afterwards the same mysterious person appears in a jetpack and takes the power core from the Snot Bomber, causing it to plummet to the ground.

-After that ordeal, Numbuh 4 desperately needs to use the restroom, but the toilets are still clogged up with snot, so he uses ‘the toilet we never use'.
-Suddenly, the power goes out and one-by-one, Count Spankulot breaks into the treehouse and turns the other KND members into spank-happy vampires.
-Numbuh 4 discovers his team's transformation and travels through the treehouse to defeat them and return them to normal.

-Once the KND are back to normal, they decide their next course of action is to catch all the hamsters to repower the treehouse.
+Numbuh 4 briefly leaves the treehouse, and in the meantime Count Spankulot breaks in and turns the other KND members into spank-happy vampires.
+Numbuh 4 returns and helps the rest of the team recover.
+Once the KND are back to normal, they decide to catch all the hamsters to repower the treehouse.
 Unfortunately their recent brawl has tired them out, aside from Numbuh 3, who thinks this mission is a game, so she's assigned to catch all the hamsters throughout the treehouse and restart the power core.
 Once Numbuh 3 powers up the treehouse, Numbuh 1 heads off to apprehend Count Spankulot personally, and heads out through the neighborhood freeing children, defeating the Count's minions, and ultimately confronts the villain at the School Clocktower.